specta-rs/tauri2/TAURI_PROPOSAL.md

 Then you use the [`tauri_specta::collect_commands`](https://docs.rs/tauri-specta/2.0.0-rc.4/tauri_specta/macro.collect_commands.html) to collect the types and Tauri commands and attach them to the Tauri builder.

 The macro's all work exactly the same as the Tauri equivalents.

+## Why not `tauri-bingen`?

+[tauri-bindgen](https://github.com/tauri-apps/tauri-bindgen) is a really cool crate for doing a similar thing.

+However it takes the schema first approach, as opposed to Tauri Specta's code-first approach.

+Tauri bindgen uses `.wit` files as the source of truth for the types in Rust and, as opposed to your Rust code.
+Both approaches have their place but I personally prefer the easy of use of not needing to maintain `.wit` files.

 ## Why not a `tauri` feature on Specta?